awslabs/generative-ai-cdk-constructs/apidocs/namespaces/bedrock/classes/ApplicationInferenceProfile.md

 > `readonly` **inferenceProfileModel**: [`IInvokable`](../interfaces/IInvokable.md)

-The unique identifier of the inference profile.
+The underlying model/cross-region model used by the application inference profile.

 ***